 Calls and/or text messages originated or passed to us by our customers may subject us to potential risks, including litigation, regulatory enforcement, fines, and reputational damage.
 For example, the Telephone Consumer Protection Act of 1991 (the "TCPA") restricts telemarketing and the use of technologies that enable automatic calling and/or messaging without proper customer consent.
 This may result in civil claims against us, including those arising due to our customers' use of our platform, and requests for information through third-party subpoenas or regulatory investigations.
-For example, we, along with other telecommunications companies, have been named as a defendant in a TCPA action relating to our alleged failure to block unsolicited phone calls to the plaintiff and putative class members.
-See the section titled "Part II, Item 1.
-Legal Proceedings."
 Internationally, we also may become subject to similar laws imposing limitations on marketing calls to wireline and wireless numbers.
 The scope and interpretation of the laws that are or may be applicable to the making and/or delivery of calls and/or messages are continuously evolving and developing.
 If we do not comply with these laws or regulations or if we become liable under these laws or regulations due to the failure of our customers to comply with these laws by taking mandatory actions such as obtaining proper customer consent, we could become subject to lawsuits, fines, civil penalties, potentially significant statutory damages, consent decrees, injunctions, adverse publicity, loss of user confidence in our services, loss of users and other adverse consequences, which could materially harm our business.

 Some of our customers may use our platform to transmit illegal, offensive, unsolicited and/or unauthorized calls and messages, including spam, phishing scams, and links to harmful applications.
 Some of our customers also may reproduce and distribute copyrighted material or the trademarks of others without permission.
 Such actions violate our practices and policies, including our Acceptable Use Policy, which applies to all customers.
 We generally complete considerable "know-your-customer" reviews before a customer, and in certain jurisdictions, an end user, can use our platform, although we cannot always conduct proactive audits of our customers thereafter to confirm compliance with our practices and policies, including our Acceptable Use Policy.
 We generally rely on our customers' contractual representations to us that their use of our platform will comply with applicable law and our practices and policies.
 In cases where our customers are reselling our services, we are relying on a contractual pass-through by our customers of similar contractual representations from their end users.
 We also generally evaluate complaints that we receive regarding our customers' use of our platform.
 Our substantial efforts will not prevent all illegal robocalls and other fraudulent activity.
 The unlawful or fraudulent use of our platform could subject us to claims for damages, copyright or trademark infringement, regulatory enforcement, fraud, or negligence or damage our reputation.
 Even if claims asserted against us do not result in liability, we may incur substantial costs to investigate and defend such claims.
-If we are liable for our customers' activities, we could be required to pay fines or penalties, redesign our business methods, limit our provision of certain services or otherwise expend resources to remedy any damages caused by such actions and avoid future liability.
+If we are found to be liable for our customers' activities, we could be required to pay fines or penalties, redesign our business methods, limit our provision of certain services or otherwise expend resources to remedy any damages caused by such actions and avoid future liability.